Dress Code - Golf courses and practice areas:

 NOTE 2: Jeans and jean shorts are allowed providing that they are neat in appearance and absent of fray and/or holes.

 NOTE 3: Balcones is a soft spike facilities.
-Golf shoes with traditional metal spikes are not allowed on either premises.
+Golf shoes with traditional metal spikes are not allowed.

 Golf facilities are for the private use of Members and their invited Guests and are not open to the public.
 Club Management shall determine when the Golf Courses and Practice Ranges are playable.
 Members may not use Golf facilities when closed.
 The Head Golf Professional is responsible for managing the Pro-Shops, Practice Ranges and all play on our Golf Courses.